Skip to main content

 Frequently Asked Questions

-Medieval Crafter: Blacksmith is a role playing game.
+Medieval Crafter: Blacksmith is a role playing game with medieval and historical themes.

 Medieval Crafter: Blacksmith is available on PC and Windows.